ajoberstar/grgit/README.md

 ## More Performant Usage in Gradle

-Apply the `org.ajoberstar.grgit-service` plugin instead of `org.ajoberstar.grgit` to avoid eagerly resolving the `Grgit` instance.
+Apply the `org.ajoberstar.grgit.service` plugin instead of `org.ajoberstar.grgit` to avoid eagerly resolving the `Grgit` instance.
 This works best with custom tasks that accept a `Property<GrgitService>`.

 This approach ensures you only open a `Grgit` instance when a task is run that uses it.